 To extend the reach and positive environmental impact of its new Eco Refills, Cif wanted to create a ‘bottle for life’ for sale and delivery direct to consumers through e-commerce channels.

-Thorough study of the product life-cycle indicated that standard triggers were neither ergonomically nor aesthetically optimised.
-In short, they were hard to live with and ugly to look at.
-The opportunity was clear: to create a bottle that felt good in the hand and looked good in the home.
+The opportunity was clear: to create a bottle that not only felt good in the hand but looked good in the home.

 The result is an arresting challenge to conventional thinking – and a bottle that’s hard to throw away.